giusedroid/react-sample/README.md

 Although functionally meaningless (it really doesn't to anything else than existing and being nice to look at<!-- just like myself-->), it helps demonstrating the following:

 - what a CircleCI Workflow is
+- how to deploy a React App to AWS
 - what are the different phases of testing a Front-end application and how these can be automated (Jest, Cucumber, Puppeteer)
 - how nice and shiny [React](https://reactjs.org/) is